-What Does it Take to Be an Urologist?
+What is an Urologist?

 - Order and interpret the results of diagnostic tests, such as prostate specific antigen (PSA) screening, to detect prostate cancer.